xiaozhong21/build-REST-api/README.md

+---
+tags: week6 express api rest-api
+---

-# Build RESTful API - my book collection
+# REST API

-The book collection API allows users to view a list of book, enter new books, and edit existing books.
+## Overview
+This project is a REST API to manage books with Node.js and Express.

+## Features implemented
+- View a list of books
+- Add new books
+- Delete books
+- Edit existing books